 Rustic roads are roads in the Agricultural Reserve or rural parts of Montgomery County that exemplify the rural and agricultural character of the area.
 Exceptional rustic roads are roads that have such unusual and pleasing character that preservation of these roads is highly desirable.

 Rustic and Exceptional rustic roads are preserved under the Rustic Roads Program, which provides a system for evaluating, protecting, and enhancing these scenic roadways.
-The program includes nearly 100 roads.
+The program includes 98 roads.
 These roads are listed and described in the Rustic Roads Functional Master Plan and in other area Master Plans as shown below.